arn-ab/arnab-dp.github.io/_posts/2023-06-12-behavioral-interview-answer-expanded.md

 ----
 Let's see how would this play out with a fictious event

-<span style="color:blue">Context</span> >  In a world of tranquil peace, where flowers bloomed abundantly and humanity reveled in an era of serenity, unaware of the perils lurking beyond, billions of people lived harmoniously.
+<span style="color:dodgerblue">Context</span> >  In a world of tranquil peace, where flowers bloomed abundantly and humanity reveled in an era of serenity, unaware of the perils lurking beyond, billions of people lived harmoniously.
 Among them, I was one curious soul with a makeshift lab to monitor extra terrestrial objects.

-<span style="color:blue">Situation</span> >  It was on a day like any other when my extraterrestrial camera caught a flicker of movement hurtling towards Earth.
+<span style="color:dodgerblue">Situation</span> >  It was on a day like any other when my extraterrestrial camera caught a flicker of movement hurtling towards Earth.
 Could it be another celestial planet?
 An asteroid?
 Or perhaps something entirely unforeseen?
 Intrigued, I embarked on a deeper investigation, analyzing the object's shape, speed, and trajectory.
 To my dismay, I discovered that it was indeed heading straight for Earth, posing a catastrophic threat capable of wiping out the entire human race.
 Based on its current velocity, it was estimated to arrive in a mere 15 days.

-<span style="color:blue">Task</span> >  The time for action had arrived to save humanity
+<span style="color:dodgerblue">Task</span> >  The time for action had arrived to save humanity

-<span style="color:blue">Action</span> >  Swiftly, I shared my findings with governments and took charge of a mission to neutralize the impending catastrophe.
+<span style="color:dodgerblue">Action</span> >  Swiftly, I shared my findings with governments and took charge of a mission to neutralize the impending catastrophe.
 Collaborating with Space Agency, international space academies, and militaries worldwide, I spearheaded the creation of a space force.
 Engineers, scientists, and soldiers rallied together, preparing to board the space shuttle.
 As the orchestrator, I brought people together, managed expectations, and devised a meticulous plan with multiple contingency points (Plan A, Plan B, Plan C).
 With just five days remaining, the decision was made to proceed with the launch.

-<span style="color:blue">Result</span> >  The courageous team successfully landed on the asteroid, drilling deep into its core to implant a nuclear bomb.
+<span style="color:dodgerblue">Result</span> >  The courageous team successfully landed on the asteroid, drilling deep into its core to implant a nuclear bomb.
 Leaving with time to spare, they detonated the explosive, causing the celestial threat to shatter into countless fragments.
 It was a collective triumph—an act of salvation achieved through teamwork.
 Earth had been rescued on that fateful day!

-<span style="color:blue">Long-term Impact</span> >  In the months that followed, a global task force was established, with me leading the charge in enhancing our extraterrestrial security measures.
+<span style="color:dodgerblue">Long-term Impact</span> >  In the months that followed, a global task force was established, with me leading the charge in enhancing our extraterrestrial security measures.
 This marked the inception of a new era in space exploration.

-<span style="color:blue">Learning</span> >  This extraordinary experience taught me that with unwavering determination, collaborative efforts, and innovative thinking, even the most daunting challenges can be overcome.
+<span style="color:dodgerblue">Learning</span> >  This extraordinary experience taught me that with unwavering determination, collaborative efforts, and innovative thinking, even the most daunting challenges can be overcome.
 Humanity could implement automated alert systems and continue investing in advanced technologies to prevent and combat future threats of a similar nature.

-<span style="color:blue">Reflection</span> >  In hindsight, I realized that automating the alert system, which would have automatically transmitted the necessary details to Space Agency, could have saved valuable time instead of relying on manual intervention.
+<span style="color:dodgerblue">Reflection</span> >  In hindsight, I realized that automating the alert system, which would have automatically transmitted the necessary details to Space Agency, could have saved valuable time instead of relying on manual intervention.
 This lesson emphasized the significance of automation in streamlining processes and expediting response times.

 ##### References